Help us improve your experience.

 ADVPN Protocol

-ADVPN uses an extension of IKEv2 protocol to exchange messages between two peers, which allows the spokes to establish a shortcut tunnel between each other.
+ADVPN uses an extension of IKEv2 protocol to exchange messages between two peers, that allows the spokes to establish a shortcut tunnel between each other.
 Devices that support the ADVPN extension send an ADVPN_SUPPORTED notification in the IKEv2 Notify payload including its capability information and the ADVPN version number during the initial IKE exchange.
 A device that supports ADVPN can act as either a shortcut suggester or a shortcut partner, but not both.

 Establishing a Shortcut